 The EUR stool is a cube printed with shapes and geometries inspired, to scale, by Italian rationalist architecture of the 1930s and 40s.

 The A.I. family is growing too, with the addition of A.I.
 STOOL, a product made from recycled material with a clear focus on comfort thanks to a broad, welcoming seat.

 VISCOUNT OF WOOD

+The sustainable lightness of wood.
 Conceived by the insight of Philippe Starck and made possible by Kartell’s advanced technology, the Wood family is growing.
-Viscount of Wood tables are the latest addition.

 The Smatrik stool joins the family of seats created by Tokujin Yoshioka and is crafted using a mould which enables the recreation of a 3D net that overlaps and crosses over.Thanks to a special inje

-The Calice vase is included in the "Kartell goes Sottsass - A Tribute to Memphis" collection, launched in homage to the movement founded by design guru Ettore Sottsass.
+The Pilastro stool is included in the "Kartell goes Sottsass - A Tribute to Memphis" collection, launched in homage to the movement founded by design guru Ettore Sottsass.